-8 The Society for Health care Epidemiology of America (SHEA) supported the use of signed 9 declination statements in 2005, but as more data on the impact of these statements became 10 available showing only modest increases in vaccination rates, it has altered its position.
-11 SHEA now finds that declination statements work best as part of a comprehensive program 12 [39].
+The Society for Healthcare Epidemiology of America (SHEA) supported the use of signed declination statements in 2005, but as more data on the impact of these statements became available showing only modest increases in vaccination rates, SHEA has altered its position.
+SHEA now finds that declination statements work best as part of a comprehensive program [39].
 The American Academy of Pediatrics (AAP) notes that the use of declination statements in 22 hospitals resulted in only a modest increase in influenza immunization [40].
 The American College of Occupational and Environmental Medicine (ACOEM) finds mixed results from the use of declination statements to document vaccine refusal, from improved rates to no effect [41].